sunsetmountain/gcpIoTCoreTesting/README.md

 # GCP IoT Core testing

-Purpose: To conduct basic IoT Core setup and simple communication testing using a VM in GCP with IoT Core
+<H2>Purpose: To conduct basic IoT Core setup and simple communication testing using a VM in GCP with IoT Core</H2>

 Setup a GCP project to use for testing...
 - Create a project and enable billing